On the gravitational diagram technique in the discrete setup: Starting functional integral

 ensuring that the area tensors correspond to certain edge vectors in each 4-simplex (here in each 4-cube).
 The product of such expressions over the 4-cubes or sites should be taken.
 In each 4-cube, the measure on the physical hypersurface is

 Besides that, the dependence on the discrete lapse-shift functions is also present in additional measure factors that arise as a result of the functional integration over connection.
-Earlier, we considered the case when we neglect the contribution of the discrete lapse-shift functions in the action, and then the result of the integration over connection is factorized over spatial areas.
+When calculating in Ref. \cite{Kha3}, we considered the case when we neglect the contribution of the discrete lapse-shift functions in the action, and then the result of the integration over connection is factorized over spatial areas.
 In the case of our hypercubic model, there are three spatial areas per site with the area vectors $\bv_\alpha \equiv \epsilon_\alpha{}^{\beta \gamma} \bv_{\beta \gamma} / 2$ ($\alpha , \beta , \gamma , ... = 1, 2, 3$), and the measure is